'Jesus Christ Superstar:' Chrissy Teigen's live tweets were a miracle

 Teigen is known for her often sassy and hilarious tweets and she did not let fans down Sunday night.

-Just prior to the show beginning she tweeted, "It's almost time!!!" with a video showing a "shrine" built to he husband which included a candle with Legend's picture tapped over the face of Jesus, flowers and a sign which read "Good Luck."
+Just prior to the show beginning she tweeted, "It's almost time!!!" with a video showing a "shrine" built to her husband which included a candle with Legend's picture tapped over the face of Jesus, flowers and a sign which read "Good Luck."

 Teigen, who is pregnant with the couple's second child, is seen with Legend and their almost 2-year-old daughter, Luna, as Kanye West's hit "Jesus Walks" plays.